Klnder/Klnder/README.md

 <h3 align="center">Who am I ?</h3>
 <h3 align="center">My projects</h3>

+Some projects done during Tech Ed course using only HTML, CSS and JS:

+- : Basic website using HTML and CSS

 <!--
 **Klnder/Klnder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.